taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 Clojure and F# have similar data structures but working with them in Clojure feels lower-ceremony.
 The literal syntax is nice and terse and all the basic data structures can be conveniently composed and transformed.

-Maps would seem to be Clojure's commonplace record type, even though it has `defrecord` which seems [somewhat deprecated](https://groups.google.com/d/msg/clojure/pnDl4OgzqBM/zjDioSsxkvEJ).
+Maps would seem to be Clojure's commonplace record type, even though it has `defrecord` ~which seems [somewhat deprecated](https://groups.google.com/d/msg/clojure/pnDl4OgzqBM/zjDioSsxkvEJ)~ _(correction: `defrecord` isn't considered deprecated; structs are)_.
 Something that bugged me about this initially was there were no guarantees a _record_ (map) would contain what you expected, or that it wouldn't contain a bunch of stuff you _didn't_ expect!
 I came to realize this doesn't matter in practice as often as I thought.

 ### clojure.spec